AustinWise/smeagol/README.md

 Once started, it listens on http://127.0.0.1:8000 by default.

+## Configuration

+There are a few command line options:

+* `--host` - takes an argument that specifies which IP address to bind to.
+By default this is `127.0.0.1`, which means only users on your local computer can access the wiki.
+Set to `0.0.0.0` to let other computers on your network access it.
+* `--port` - takes an argument that specifies which port to listen on. `8000` by default.

+Additionally, the following settings can be put in a `smeagol.toml` file in the root directory of the wiki:

+* `index-page` - By default `README`.
+When you browse to a directory, Smeagol will display a file whose name (not including the extension) is `index-page`.
+  For example, when you navigate to `/page/for/bar/`, Smeagol will display the file at `foo/bar/README.md`.
+* `h1-title` - By default `false`.
+When false, Smeagol will use the file name as the title of the page.
+This title will be displayed at the top of the page and in the title bar.
+When this setting is true and a document starts with an `h1` (written as a line that starts with `#` in Markdown), the text of this `h1` will be used as the title of the page.
+It will not be rendered as a normal part of the document.

+## Differences from Gollum

+* `index-page` on Gollum defaults to `Home`.
+Smeagol defaults to `README` to be compatible with online code hosting systems such as GitHub and Azure Devops.

 ## Why Rust, please tell me more about why you love Rust

 Rust makes it easy to ship cross-compiled executables that run without much fuss.